 First, when considering the fertility awareness method, it’s important to understand how your cycle and how your body works.
 Each month on your Peak, or ovulation, day, your ovary releases an egg.
 For about one day, the egg hangs out in the fallopian tubes waiting to be fertilized by sperm.
 It’s also important to note that sperm can live within your body for up to 5 or 6 days after sex, so theoretically you could get pregnant up to 1 week after sex.
 If the egg isn’t fertilized, it dissolves, and you get your period.
-This means that for about 7 days out of every month, your could potentially get pregnant.
+This means that for about 7 days out of every month, you could potentially get pregnant.
 This is considered your ‘fertile’ period, and the whole purpose of the fertility awareness method is to identify when this is.

-Basal Body Temperature – Throughout the month, your body temperature naturally fluctuates, increasingly slightly after ovulation.
+Basal Body Temperature – Throughout the month, your body temperature naturally fluctuates, increasing slightly after ovulation.
 In order to properly identify and record your basal body temperature, it must be the first thing you do every morning.
 Before checking your phone, before you get out of bed, check your temperature!
-You’ll want a thermometer that records temperature to the 100th degree, meaning that it goes two decimal places.
+You’ll want a thermometer that records temperature to the 100th degree, meaning that it measures up to two decimal places.
 For instance, my BBT was 97.05F this morning.
 Some people record their temperature on paper, but apps like those linked above will help track your temperature and some like OvuView will even predict your fertile window for you.

 Along with tracking cervical mucus to identify fertility, many women will also record and track their cervical positioning.
 Throughout your cycle, just like the mucus, the position of your cervix changes.
 During your period your cervix is firm, like the tip of your nose, slightly open, and close to the opening of your vagina in order to allow blood to pass.
 The cervix remains this way until you begin to approach ovulation when it softens, like your chin, and goes higher into the birth canal.
-As you ovulate, your cervix continues to soften, think pursed lips, and goes so high and soft that it almost seems to blend into the vaginal walls.
+As you ovulate, your cervix continues to soften, think of the way your pursed lips feel, and goes so high and soft that it almost seems to blend into the vaginal walls.
 At this point, you have entered your fertile window.
 One great way to remember your fertile window is with the acronym SHOW – soft, high, open, and wet.
-In the period directly following ovulation, the cervix begins to harden again and close up tight, and lower into the vaginal canal once again.
+In the period directly following ovulation, the cervix begins to harden again and close tight, and lower into the vaginal canal once again.

-Finally, the last component to tracking fertility is through calendar tracking.
+Finally, the last component of tracking fertility is through calendar tracking.
 Tracking your cycle on the calendar takes a bit more time (at least 6 months).
 On a calendar, thankfully many fertility apps do this for you, calculate the length of your cycle.
 This can be done by counting the number of days between the beginning of your first period and the beginning of the next one.
 Planned Parenthood gives an extremely informative way to determine ‘safe days’ to have sex throughout your cycle.

 To predict the first fertile day (when you can get pregnant) in your current cycle